saurabhyadav033/mame/docs/source/techspecs/osd_audio.rst

   * m_sources: The vector of source (input) ports of the node.
 Currently unused

-* m_default_sink: id of the node that is the current "system default" for audio output, 0 if there's no such concept
+* m_default_sink: ID of the node that is the current "system default" for audio output, 0 if there's no such concept
 * m_default_source: same for audio input (currently unused)
 * m_streams: The vector of active streams (*stream_info*)

-  * m_id: The numeric id of the stream
+  * m_id: The numeric ID of the stream
   * m_node: The target node of the stream
   * m_volumes: empty if *external_per_channel_volume* is false, current volume value per-channel otherwise

-Ids, for nodes and streams, are (independant) 32-bit unsigned non-zero values associated to respectively nodes and streams.
-Ids should not be reused.
-A node that goes away then comes back should get a new id.
+IDs, for nodes and streams, are (independant) 32-bit unsigned non-zero values associated to respectively nodes and streams.
+IDs should not be reused.
+A node that goes away then comes back should get a new ID.
-A stream that is closed should not enable reuse of its id.
+A stream that is closed should not enable reuse of its ID.

-When external control exists, a module is should change the value of *stream_info::m_node* when the user changes it, and same for *stream_info::m_volumes*.
+When external control exists, a module should change the value of *stream_info::m_node* when the user changes it, and same for *stream_info::m_volumes*.
 Generation number should be incremented when this happens, so that the core knows to look for changes.